-Van Beckwith is a first chair trial attorney with almost 25 years’ experience trying some of the largest and most complex cases and arbitrations across the nation.
-Mr. Beckwith serves on the firm's Executive Committee and as the firm’s Partner in Charge of the firm’s recruiting initiatives.
+Van Beckwith is a first-chair trial attorney with more than 28 years of experience trying some of the largest and most complex cases and arbitrations across the nation.
+He is a member of the firm's Executive Committee.
+He was elected by trial lawyers across the country into the International Academy of Trial Lawyers.

-- Defending a bet-the-company effort by a founder and chief executive officer to regain control of a Delaware corporation, which included defense wins at trial in the Delaware Chancery Court and after oral argument at the Delaware Supreme Court.
+- Defending a bet-the-company trial by a founder and chief executive officer to regain control of a Delaware corporation, which included first chair defense at trial in the Delaware Chancery Court and oral argument at the Delaware Supreme Court.

-- Defending a major exploration and production energy company against claims for allegedly hundreds of millions in lost royalties and bonus payments arising from an alleged aiding and abetting of breaches of fiduciary duty.
+- Defending a major exploration and production energy company against claims for allegedly lost royalties and bonus payments arising from an alleged aiding and abetting of breaches of fiduciary duty.
 The case was dismissed by the district court and after oral argument at the Eighth Circuit Court of Appeals.

 - Defending class actions brought against various consumer products and other company including some of America's best known and enjoyed consumer products.